N9nGe/Global-Shortest-Airline-Path-between-Any-Two-City/README.md

 ## **Test cases**

 The project also has auto test code that is located in the “/tests” folder.
+Additional databases that are used in the test suite is located in the project directory: “Airport_testcase_1.dat”, “Airport_testcase_2.dat”, “route_testcase_1.dat”, and “route_testcase_2.dat”.

+Airports in databases are arbitrarily selected from the full-scale databases, and corresponding routes are added to the route test case database.
+We used smaller-scaled databases because the expected results in test cases are manually calculated by hand to maintain the accuracy and purpose of the autotest.
+However, the code works perfectly with full-scale databases in main.cpp.

+There are 4 types of test cases:
+- Reading file correctly
+- Construct Graph successfully
+- BFS traversal
+- Shortest Path

 ## **Testing**